Meet the Team

 Introducing the Child Vision Lab team!
 We're a diverse group of researchers specializing in psychology, neuroscience, and ophthalmology.
 Our passion lies in unraveling the mysteries of childhood vision development.

-Dr Tessa Dekker
+Prof Tessa Dekker

 Principal Investigator